snakerabbit/notes/README.md

 ## About:
 Notes is a single page application that allows for creating, editing, and deleting notes.
+All notes are saved in localStorage.

 Technologies Used:
 * React